cloudmesh-community/book/chapters/in/ai-rest.md

 Naive Bayes is a simple yet powerful classification machine learning algorithm.
-In this section we demonstrate the implementation of Naive Bayes algorithm on text documents to classify a review as positive or negative.
+In this section we demonstrate the implementation of Naive Bayes algorithm on text documents in a RESTful service to classify a review as positive or negative.

-Example setup:
+Example setup: The objective is to to build a classification model in a RESTful service which will classify a review either as positive or negative

 Training data: We will utilize a pre-processed training data with labels attached to each review as *positive* or *negative*.
 The data can be downloaded [here](https://azuremallikresourcediag.blob.core.windows.net/mltest/ProcessedTrain.csv).

 Test data: Test data is available [here](https://azuremallikresourcediag.blob.core.windows.net/mltest/testSet.txt).
-Test data file has been setup in such a way that first 2989 reviews are positive and from 2990 to 4321 are negative.
+Test dataset has been setup in such a way that first 2989 reviews are positive and from 2990 to 4321 are negative.
 Test data needs to pre-processed and the file needs to cleaned before the algorithm is implemented.
 After the test data is cleaned, we will label the test data as per the information given.
 Finally, we will implement Multinomial Naive Bayes classifier algorithm and calculate the accuracy of the test prediction.

-Before we start, note that, to implement machine learning algorithm on text documents we will use
+To implement machine learning algorithm on text documents we will use
 scikit-learn feature extraction modules.
 Please refer to related documentation in the following link - [Feature Extraction](https://scikit-learn.org/stable/modules/feature_extraction.html).